Anangpur Dam

-The Anangpur Dam is an Indian hydraulic engineering structure built during the reign of the King Anangpal I of the Tomara Rajput dynasty in the 8th century.
+The Anangpur Dam is an Indian hydraulic engineering structure said to be built during the reign of King Anangpal I of the Tomara Rajput dynasty in the 8th century.
 It is located near the Anangpur village in Faridabad district, Haryana, India.

 History

 The king Anangpal Tomar I declared himself an independent ruler and established the Tomar Dynasty of Delhi in the early 8th century.
 He built his capital at the Anangpur village in Haryana and expanded his kingdom from there.
 He is said to have built numerous palaces and temples during his reign, majority of which are now completely diminished.
 Anangpal I is often misunderstood to be Anangpal II.